iivic/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_programs.rst

 #.
 On the **Add Program** page, a UUID is assigned to the new program.

 #.
-Enter the information for the new program.
+Enter information for the new program.
 Required fields, for example
-   **Title** and **Status** have boldface names.
+   **Title**, **Status** and **Type**, have boldface names.

-   Specify the courses that are part of the program by entering course names in the **Courses** field.
-Names of courses that already exist in the discovery service are automatically matched as you continue to type.
+   * In the **Courses** field, specify the courses that are part of the program.
+     Names of current courses are automatically matched as you continue to type.
+     To add a course that does not currently exist, click the plus sign (+) next to the field to create a new course.

-.. note:: To allow learners to purchase upgrades to the verified track for all the courses in the program with one click, select **One click purchase enabled**.
+   * To allow learners to purchase upgrades to the verified track for all the courses in the program with one click, select **One click purchase enabled**.

 #.
 When you have finished entering information for the program, select one of
    the **Save** options: **Save**, **Save and add another**, or **Save and continue editing**.

 This procedure completes the course and program structure.
-To provide "site functionality" for programs, the front end needs to know about the program and the program's cost
+To provide "site functionality" for programs, the LMS and marketing site also need to know about the program and the program offer, if any, that is associated with the program.